Skip to main content

 Cook County, MinnesotaLimited DataMesotrophic

 Watap Lake has no invasive species recorded in Minnesota state databases as of 2024, though prevention practices still apply at all access points.
 1 fish species are documented at Watap Lake, a mixed warm-water community typical for Minnesota lakes of this size.
-The lake lacks a documented public access point, so visitor use is limited.
+No formal public access is documented at Watap Lake — most use is by shoreline residents and their guests.
 Monitoring depth is thin here: the LakeGrade rubric is applied to a small number of sample years, and the grade will be revised as more data accumulates.

 Source: EPA Water Quality Portal sampling records, Minnesota DNR LakeFinder, last sampled 2024-07-30.
 Grade methodology: LakeGrade methodology.